-Northshore park is home to The Rowing Club of The Woodlands, and practices almost daily on Lake Woodlands, host races and also invites the public out on the annual National Learn To Row Day, which is June 9, 2018.
+Northshore park is home to The Rowing Club of The Woodlands, and practices almost daily on Lake Woodlands, host races and also invites the public out on the annual National Learn To Row Day, which is in June.
 For more information, or to view their upcoming calendar, click HERE.

 5. Northshore Park

 There is also a volleyball court, if you want to transport a ball on your kayak.
 My daughter would.

 The Woodlands has over 240 miles of hiking and biking trails, and one of them runs through Northshore Park.

 Soon, we were ready to get back in the water.
 I switched paddling partners and joined forces with my youngest.